MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-wiki-connector.md

 >The Azure DevOps Wiki connector supports only the Azure DevOps cloud service.
 Azure DevOps Server 2019, TFS 2018, TFS 2017, TFS 2015, and TFS 2013 are not supported by this connector.

 ## Before you get started
-You must be the **search admin** for your organization's M365 tenant as well as the admin for your organization's Azure DevOps instance.
+You must be the **search admin** for your organization's Microsoft 365 tenant and the admin for your organization's Azure DevOps instance.

 To allow the connector to connect to your Azure DevOps Organization, you must enable **Third-party application access via OAuth**.
 Refer Azure DevOps documentation to [manage security policies](/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops#manage-a-policy&preserve-view=true) to learn more.

 ![Third-party application access via OAuth](media/ado-workitems-connector-security-policies.png)

-You will need the following permissions granted to the user account whose credentials are used during the connector configuration:
+You need the following permissions granted to the user account whose credentials are used during the connector configuration:

 | Permission name | Permission type | Required for |
 | ------------ | ------------ | ------------ |